 Parking is limited at the Start/Finish, so please carpool if possible.
 Only one vehicle is allowed per race participant (crew/spectators must carpool with their runner).
 Parking is available in the Reehers Camp Day-Use parking area.
-Overflow parking will be along the south side of Cochran Road.
+Overflow parking will be available.
 Signs will be posted and volunteers will help direct you.
-Parking within the campground itself is for race officials ONLY.
+Parking within the campground itself is for race officials and some volunteers ONLY.
 Thank you in advance for carpooling when possible.
-A map of Reehers Camp will be provided in a pre-race email to all participants.
+A map of Reehers Camp will be provided in pre-race email communications to all registered participants.

 The closest accomodations are in Hillsboro, Forest Grove and Tillamook, all within 30-45 minutes from the Start/Finish at Reehers Camp.
 The closest available camping is at Stub Stewart State Park, about 20 minutes away.
 Camping is available at Reehers Camp for race officials only.